 Master's Degree Program (Optional)

-Rural-PRIME students will have the opportunity to complete a master's degree program after their third year of medical school.
-The student can choose the program based on their interests (e.g. public health, health informatics, policy) with the guidance of the program director and their career advisor.
+Rural-PRIME students will have the option to complete a master's degree program after their third year of medical school.
+The student can choose the program based on their interests (e.g. public health, health informatics, research) with the guidance of the program director and their career advisor.

 Clinical Clerkships at Rural Sites